FirelyTeam/firely-docs/mappingengine/featureslist/supportedformats.rst

         "RestrictToMimeTypes": ["application/pdf", "text/plain", "image/png", "image/jpeg", "text/fhir-mapping", "text/csv"]
       }

 In order to fully use the type-safety features of the FHIR Mapping Language, a StructureDefinition is generated automatically by the FHIR Mapper when a CSV file is received.
-Depending on the composition of the CSV two different formats are used.
+Depending on the composition of the CSV, two different formats are used:

 1. CSV file contains a header with column metadata: